Stephen Fishbach: Survivor: Cambodia

 In 2015, Fishbach returned for the thirty-first season of the show after fans voted for him to participate in it.
 He was originally on the Bayon tribe, where he allied with eventual winner Jeremy Collins.
 Although he was targeted early, a tribe swap in episode three improved his position in the game.
 After the tribes merged Fishbach frequently tried targeting fan-favorite and challenge beast Joe Anglim.
 At the Final 11 immunity challenge, Fishbach gave up his chance at immunity and won a secret advantage: the steal-a-vote.
 At the Final Ten Tribal Council, he received the majority of the votes but was saved when Jeremy used his hidden immunity idol on him.
 At the Final Nine Tribal Council, he used his advantage and stole Anglim's vote.
 He split his votes, voting once for Anglim and once for Abi-Maria Gomes; however, his former ally Spencer Bledsoe had flipped on him and voted against him.
 Fishbach was eliminated in ninth place with a 4–3–2 vote.
 At the finale he cast his jury vote for Jeremy, who received all ten of the jury members' votes.

 Career

 Fishbach began blogging for People Magazine in 2009, during the airing of Survivor: Samoa.
 In this blog he analyzes each episode of Survivor and discusses the strategies and moves of the contestants and awards the player who made the biggest impact of the episode a Fishy Award.
 Fishbach decided to step down from People in 2019, during the airing of Survivor: Island of the Idols.

 In 2012, Fishbach began co-hosting the Survivor Know-It-Alls podcast alongside Rob Cesternino.
 Fishbach and Cesternino were asked to compete together in The Amazing Race 31, but were unable to do so because of Fishbach's wedding.

+Fishbach's debut novel, Escape!, released in January 2026.
+Focused on the production of a new competition show and the producers and players that participate in its filming, the novel was inspired by Fishbach's personal experiences as a reality TV contestant.